sickozell/SickoCV/README.md

 #### Right-click Menu
 - Initialize On Start: discards previous module state on VCV restart
+- Route & Hold (switcher module only): when using the module in Toggle mode and Router function, the last achieved input is held (instead of going to 0v) to the unrouted output.

 **NOTES**
 - If Fader knob is set to 1ms it won't do any fade